 IAH Airport Guide

-Where to shop: if you’re not hungry and just want to walk around to before your flight (and get your step count up) there are some great shopping destinations.
-Some of the big brand names include Brooks Brothers, Brookstone, Eddie Bauer and Hershey’s.
-For a more local touch, you can pick up a brand new pair of cowboy boots at Pinto Ranch or NASA apparel at the Space Corner.
+If you’re not hungry and just want to kill some time before your flight, stop in Brooks Brothers, Brookstone, Eddie Bauer and Hershey’s.
+For a local touch, pick up a new pair of cowboy boots at Pinto Ranch or NASA apparel at the Space Corner.

-Enjoy the view: the airport also features one of the largest collections of public art in the state of Texas throughout the terminals.
-You’ll also want to check out the “Harmony in the Air” performing arts program, which is aimed at creating a stress-free, happy atmosphere for passengers and visitors through live performances.
-Check out their schedule and locations before you fly!
+IAH also features one of the largest collections of public art in the state of Texas.
+The “Harmony in the Air” performing arts program is aimed at creating a stress-free, happy atmosphere for passengers and visitors through live performances.
+Check out its schedule and locations before you fly.

 Traveling soon?
 Make a reservation at our IAH facility.